 One mistake that I’ve seen many people do is to stick with the flat bench press forever.
 Your chest muscle, like any other muscle, is tridimensional and needs to be trained using a variety of different exercises that will target different areas.

 Having a well-developed upper chest is very important.
 So if you feel like your upper chest is lacking behind, work on improving that by focusing on incline bench press for a while.
 The chest version of dips is also great for strengthening the lower part of your chest.

 So there you have it – 8 different tips you can start implementing right away to break through your bench press plateau.
 Pick one or two and give it a try.
 Doesn’t work?
 Pick another one and another one.
-Eventually, you will be able to figure out what works for you personally and increase your bench press in no time.
+Eventually, you will be able to figure out what works for you and increase your bench press in no time.